Teo777Andrei/Pneumonia_model_with_data_augmentation/README.md

 after augmentation both classes have almost the same number of images.

-second augmentation procedure  is done during training (ImageDataGen( .. ).flow_from_directory( .. )) .
+second augmentation procedure  is done during training .
 The images are generated in  grayscale ,during data generation while training  .

 --------- MODEL summary ----------